GuardianRG/octalysisprime/manuscript/companion.md

 ![Your Companion is Free!](/resources/freecompanion.png)

-After you've unlocked your Octalysis Companion (by completing the Onboarding drag-and-drop puzzles), you have opened up several new beneficial areas.
+After you've unlocked your Octalysis Companion (by completing the Onboarding drag-and-drop puzzles), you have opened up several new beneficial areas on the [Octalysis Prime](https://octalysisprime.com) Island.

 These are: